Frequently Asked Questions

 Q: Is there a differentiation between canopy and freefall alarms?

 A: Yes.
 Users can choose from 64 possible alarms for any of the four types of alarms.
 SonoAlti differentiates between the four types of alarms in the following order of precedence: freefall, canopy, speed tracker, ascent.
 The volume of each of these types of alarms can be set independently.
-Freefall alarms are continuous as long as the jumper exceeds freefall speeds.
+Freefall alarms are continuous as long as the jumper exceeds freefall speeds (use the alarm titled "Silence" to insert silence between alarms if you do not want to hear a continuous alarm).
 Canopy alarms last for a span of 50 feet (or 150 feet in Swoop Mode).
 Ascent alarms last approximately three seconds.

 Q: Can SonoAlti play audio files or speak the altitude one is currently at?